Published On: Jun 02 2011 11:02:51 AM CDTUpdated On: Apr 28 2016 01:00:00 AM CDT

 That snow-white skin, the bright red locks, a stunning voice.
 What's not to love about Florence Welch of Florence and the Machine?

-Playing teenage vampire Jessica Hamby on HBO's "True Blood," Deborah Ann Woll makes being undead look pretty good.
+Playing teenage vampire Jessica Hamby on HBO's "True Blood," Deborah Ann Woll made being undead look pretty good.
+She can now be seen in the Netflix series "Daredevil."

-Scarlett Johansson, who we admit has always been one of our favorites, has gone red multiple times to play Black Widow/Natasha Romanoff in a variety of Marvel Studios movies, including "Iron Man 2," "The Avengers" and "Captain America: The Winter Soldier."
+Scarlett Johansson, who we admit has always been one of our favorites, has gone red multiple times to play Black Widow/Natasha Romanoff in a variety of Marvel Studios movies, including "Iron Man 2," "The Avengers," "Captain America: The Winter Soldier" and "Avengers: Age of Ultron."

 In 2011, Blake Lively, she of "Gossip Girl" fame, ditched her blond hair for some more fiery tresses and it was more than fun while it lasted.